-The reply then generally gives a history of the key dates up to the appeal process, including details of the reassessment(s).
+The reply then generally gives a history of the key dates up to the appeal, including details of the reassessment(s).

-This next section is important, as the Crown is required to state here the findings or assumptions of fact made by the Minister of National Revenue (CRA) when reassessing.
-In simple terms, when the CRA reassesses a taxpayer, it relies on facts.
-A reassessment cannot be made in a vacuum, but must relate to specific facts.
-When the Crown writes its reply, it must state those facts upon which the CRA based its reassessment.
+This next section is important, as the Crown is required to state here the findings or assumptions of fact made by the CRA when reassessing.
+When the CRA reassesses a taxpayer, it relies on facts.
 These facts are called “assumptions” because the CRA need not prove each and every single fact.
-If the taxpayer is uncooperative, the CRA can simply “assume” a fact and let the taxpayer set the record straight in court.
+If a taxpayer is uncooperative, the CRA can “assume” a fact and let the taxpayer set the record straight in court.

-A simple example: The taxpayer is a freelancer and claimed business expenses of $14,000 in 2014.
-The CRA decides to audit this taxpayer and, in the course of the audit, asks the taxpayer to support his business expenses.
+Example: The taxpayer is a freelancer and claimed business expenses of $14,000 in 2014.
+The CRA decides to audit this taxpayer and, in the course of the audit, asks him to support his business expenses.
 The taxpayer was only able to provide receipts for $8,000 and claims that the receipts for the remaining $6,000 were lost.
 In the absence of evidence to support the business expenses of $6,000, the CRA auditor is entitled to assume that those expenses were never incurred.

 Why are the assumptions of fact presumed to be true?
-Because taxpayers are in the best position to prove or disprove a fact.
-Therefore, if the CRA made a wrong assumption, the taxpayer should be able to prove that assumption wrong.
+Because you, as the taxpayer, are in the best position to prove or disprove a fact.
+Therefore, if the CRA made a mistake, you should be able to prove that assumption wrong.

 After the assumptions of fact, the Crown can state other facts, which were not assumed, but which the Crown may rely upon in court.
 The Crown has the burden to prove these other facts.